First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 - Features: Uses the "exFAT" file system, which can handle large files such as 4K videos.

-It supports high-speed transfer of large amounts of data, making it an essential choice for high-speed continuous shooting and high-quality video shooting with a SLR camera.
+It supports high-speed transfer of large amounts of data, making it an essential choice for high-speed continuous shooting with an SLR camera and high-quality video recording.

 4. SDUC Card (Ultra Capacity) - A professional standard for the 8K era